Winter butchering means hard work

 For lunch, we fried fresh tenderloin, served along with mashed potatoes, gravy, mixed vegetables, corn, lettuce salad, cheese, hot peppers, blueberry delight, cake, brownies, peaches and ice cream.

 We also pickled the heart and tongue from the pigs.
-We cooked them in the pressure cooker, then diced them up and put them in vinegar and onions.
-A lot of people liked it, but I didn’t even try it.
+We cooked them in the pressure cooker then diced them up and put them in vinegar and onions.
+A lot of people liked it, but I didn’t even try.
 I am just not into eating things like that.
-Maybe if I didn’t know what it was, it would be different.
+Maybe if I didn’t know what it was it would be different.

 At the end of the day, Jacob and Emma went home, but sisters Verena and Susan, Tim and Elizabeth and family, Mose and Susan and family, and nephew Steven were our overnight guests.
 We put up air mattresses and found enough room for everyone.
 It was enjoyable to have everyone here.

-Sunday morning, sons Benjamin and Joseph and Dustin went to church at Dustin’s brother’s house.
-Loretta has a bad cough, so she stayed home.
-Daughter Susan and I were up already, so she made them breakfast before they left.
+Sunday morning sons Benjamin and Joseph and Dustin went to church at Dustin’s brother’s house.
+Loretta has a bad cough so she stayed home.
+Daughter Susan and I were up already so she made them breakfast before they left.
 Everyone was tired from the long day, so we made brunch for everyone.
-We had pon haus, fresh bacon, eggs, soup, toast, cheese, cookies, cake, juices, including homemade V8, coffee and milk.
+We had pon hoss, fresh bacon, eggs, soup, toast, cheese, cookies, cake, juices including homemade V8, coffee and milk.

-We had a full house, but it's always fun to wake up with the grandchildren here.
-Ryan, almost 7 months; Jennifer, 2; and T.J., 1; were awake right away.
+We had a full house, but its always fun to wake up with the grandchildren here.
+Ryan, almost seven months, Jennifer, 2, and T.J., 1, were awake right away.
 Baby Allison, 8 weeks, also was awake early and ready to eat.
 Abigail, 3, slept with the girls and was happy to wake up beside her aunts.

 Everyone headed for home in the afternoon.